sobolevn/sobolevn.github.io/_posts/2020-10-24-higher-kinded-types-in-python.md

     """Used for HKT emulation."""
 ```

-One pro-tip about `Kind`: it won't not exist during runtime.
+One pro-tip about `Kind`: it will not exist during runtime.
 Only during type-checking.

 Now, let's change `apply_function` to use `Kind`: